Home / Eyeglasses /

 Types of Computer Glasses

-There are different types of computer glasses you can wear to correct vision problems or make your screen time more comfortable.
-These include prescription glasses, over-the-counter glasses, single-vision glasses, bifocals, trifocals and progressives.
+Several different types of computer glasses are available to correct vision problems or make your screen time more comfortable.
+These include prescription glasses, over-the-counter glasses, single-vision glasses, bifocals, trifocals, and progressives.

 Prescription Glasses